arranger1044/DEBD/README.md

-# Density Estimation Benchhmark Datasets
+# Density Estimation Benchmark Datasets

 A collection of datasets used in machine learning for density estimation.